nrfconnect/ncs-zigbee/docs/architectures.rst

 ===========================================

 In this design, the Zigbee (ZBOSS) and Matter over Thread (OpenThread) stacks run on the same nRF SoC and share the single 802.15.4 radio through a coexistence layer, while a `SoftDevice Controller`_ instance handles Bluetooth LE (CHIPoBLE) commissioning.
+Radio ownership is time-separated and persists across reboots.
+The device boots on the configured default protocol (Zigbee by default).
-Radio ownership is time-separated and persisted across reboots: the device boots as a Zigbee node, advertises for Matter commissioning over Bluetooth LE in parallel, and hands the 802.15.4 radio over to OpenThread once the first Matter CASE session is established.
+While Zigbee is active, Matter advertises for commissioning over Bluetooth LE in parallel.
+The 802.15.4 radio is handed over to OpenThread once Matter commissioning completes or you request a protocol switch.

 .. list-table::
    :header-rows: 1